benhoyt/benhoyt.github.com/writings/2020-06-09-replacing-google-analytics-lwn.md

 once the product and the business are more stable.</p>
 </div>

-<p>In addition to its source code being available, Plausible is one of an
+<p>In addition to making its source code available, Plausible is one of an
 increasing number of companies that has a <a href="https://plausible.nolt.io/roadmap">publicly-visible roadmap</a>, presumably for better transparency and engagement with its customers.
-It seems that customer engagement is a big part of what the company does, with a blog featuring content like "<a href="https://plausible.io/blog/remove-google-analytics">Why you should stop using Google Analytics on your website</a>", "<a
+In addition, it has a blog featuring content like "<a href="https://plausible.io/blog/remove-google-analytics">Why you should stop using Google Analytics on your website</a>", "<a